SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/3.0-context-based-adaptation/README.md

 4. Activate your draft changes to make your adaptations available in the system.
 Click the activate button and enter your version name.
 This name is internal and only visible to key users.
     <img src="img/SwitchAdaptations.png" width="300">

-5. Close the key user adaptation.
+5. Close key user adaptation.
 You'll receive a notification that the browser reloads with the adaptation that best fits your roles.
 Once the browser reloads, you return to being an end user.
 Since you're not assigned to the IT Manager role, you can only see the "context-free adaptation" and not the IT Manager adaptation.
     <img src="img/ContextFreeAdaptation.png" width="300">